 Crypto is digital, 24/7, and never stops.
 No circuit breakers, no lunch breaks, no closing bell.
 When volatility spikes, liquidity can vanish in seconds.
 The order book thins out, and your big order suddenly has to eat through empty levels.
 That’s when slippage turns from a few ticks into several percent, especially on leverage.

-In prop trading, slippage is your silent enemy.
+In prop trading environments like crypto prop firms, slippage is your silent enemy.
 A clean 5% move can become 4.5% or less if your entry slips.
 On a funded account with leverage, that’s real money gone.
 The best firms fight it with deep, real liquidity and lightning execution.

 Slippage, plain and simple, is the difference between the price you wanted and the price you actually got filled at.
 It’s the friction between your decision and the market’s actual liquidity reality.
 In crypto, with its high volatility and no circuit breakers, slippage isn’t just a few ticks, it can be several percent.
 It’s part of the game, but the best firms minimize it so your strategy’s net returns stay strong.